-The engine is designed for continuous service on gas fuel with fuel oil as a back-up fuel.
-Depending on the selected option, different operating modes are available within specific engine power ranges (see Figure 1-2).
-The fuel split ranges are shown in Table 1-5, 1 1-8.
+The engine is designed for continuous service on gas fuel with oil fuel as a backup fuel.
+Depending on the selected option, different operating modes are available within specific engine power ranges (see Figure 1-2, 1-8).
+The fuel split ranges are shown in Table 1-7, 1-8.

-The following list includes the operating modes of the X-DF2.0 engine:
+The following list includes the operating modes of the engine:

-- Gas mode (with the iCER system in operation)
+- gas mode (with the iCER system and VCR1) in operation)

-- Combustion stability mode
+- Combustion Stability Mode (CSM)

-- · Diesel mode
+- diesel mode (with VCR1) in operation)

-- If contracted, fuel sharing mode
+- if contracted, Fuel Sharing Mode1) (FSM)

-- If contracted, diesel Tier III mode (with the iCER system in operation)
+- if contracted, iCER diesel Tier III mode1) (with the iCER system and VCR1) in operation)

+- VCR1) fallback diesel mode